jamesohortle/UnicodeHover/README.md

 Pull requests (in particular for new languages) are welcome.

-- Non-printable characters, by definition, do not normally have glyphs associated with them and so no glpyhs will be displayed.
+- Non-printable characters, by definition, do not normally have glyphs associated with them and so usually no glpyhs will be displayed.
 However, the description and link will still be shown.
+If a font somewhere on your system defines a glyph for a non-printable character, it will be displayed.
-- On Mac, even if, e.g., `Apple Color Emoji` font is installed, sometimes no glyph or a box is shown.
+- ~~On Mac, even if, e.g., `Apple Color Emoji` font is installed, sometimes no glyph or a box is shown.~~ This seems to have resolved.
 - [LaTeX Workshop](https://github.com/James-Yu/LaTeX-Workshop) is required for .tex files.

 ## Release Notes

+### 0.0.3

+Fix more descriptions.

+### 0.0.2

+Fix some descriptions.

 ### 0.0.1

 Alpha!

+## Data sources

+The data for this project were taken from the [Unicode Consortium](https://home.unicode.org/)'s [Unicode Data](https://www.unicode.org/Public/UCD/latest/) collection.
+The data follows their licensing (cf.: [terms of use](http://www.unicode.org/terms_of_use.html)).

-## About the icon.
+## About the icon

 The character in the icon is `U+1234 ETHIOPIC SYLLABLE SEE`, which is part of the Geʽez script used for several Ethiopic languages, in particular Amharic.
 Although `SEE` is most likely pronounced `seː`, it represents the idea that you can "see" glyphs as easily as 1, 2, 3(, 4).
 It also just looks pretty!